Skip to main content

 • “Playing through your first playthrough of the game gets intrusive text saying you 'unlocked a new motion comic' and it lingers on for a while, breaking your immersion of the game's story and gameplay; I kinda wish this was a much smaller box.”

-The atmosphere of "Clock Tower: Rewind" is widely praised for its immersive and evocative qualities, effectively capturing a psychological horror experience through stylized lighting, distinct sound design, and a foreboding environment.
-Reviewers highlight the game's ability to create tension and unease, with each room feeling unique and potentially dangerous, despite some gameplay shortcomings.
-Overall, the atmospheric elements are considered a standout feature, contributing significantly to the game's appeal and replayability.
+The atmosphere of "Clock Tower" is widely praised for its immersive and evocative qualities, effectively capturing a sense of psychological horror through stylized lighting, sound design, and detailed environments.
+Reviewers highlight the game's ability to create a foreboding and distinct atmosphere in each room, contributing to a thrilling experience despite some gameplay shortcomings.
+Overall, the game's atmospheric elements are considered a standout feature, making it a memorable title in the horror genre.

 • “Despite these shortcomings, Clock Tower benefits from a heavy, evocative atmosphere, its dark palette and gorgeous sprite work creating a foreboding manor to traverse.”